Estimating the number of available states for normal and tumor tissues in gene expression space: Results and Discussion

 \subsection{Entropy in gene expression space}

 As mentioned, our starting point is the TCGA expression data for 12 tumors and the corresponding normal tissues.
-The selected localizations are characterized by more than 20 normal and more than 300 tumor samples, as shown in Table \ref{tab1}.
+The selected types of cancer are characterized by more than 20 normal and more than 300 tumor samples, as shown in Table \ref{tab1}.

-We perform a Principal Component Analysis \cite{pca1,pca2,pca3} of the expression data.
-Methodological aspects are briefly explained in the Methods section below.
-In paper \cite{AYR}, we study the topology of gene expression space for normal and tumor tissues.
-We sketch the main results of that paper that shall be used in our computations:
+We perform a Principal Component Analysis (PCA) \cite{pca1,pca2,pca3} of the expression data.
+Methodological aspects are detailed in paper \cite{AYR}, where we study the topology of gene expression space for normal and tumor tissues.
+For completeness, we sketch the main results of that paper that shall be used in our computations.
+Details can be found in the Methods section and the Supplementary Information, in particular:

 1. Although there are around 60000 genes, normal tissues and tumors span a region with reduced effective dimension.

-Then, we will use the first 20 principal components in order to describe the state of a sample in gene expression space (GES).
-These 20 components capture no less than 85 \% of the total variance in the dispersion of experimental samples in GES.
+Then, we use the first 20 principal components in order to describe the state of a sample in gene expression space (GES).
+These 20 components capture no less than 85 \% of the total variance in the dispersion of experimental samples in GES, and practically saturate the Akaike Information Criterium~\cite{Akaike}.

 2. For a given tissue, normal samples are well separated from tumor samples in GES.
-Both regions seem to be the basins of atraction of two singular points: the normal homeostatic and the cancer attractors.
+Both regions seem to be the basins of attraction of two singular points: the normal homeostatic and the cancer attractors.

 Fig. \ref{fig1} upper panel shows as example the (PC1, PC2) plane for Lung Squamous Cell cancer (LUSC in TCGA notations).
 Points in the figure represent samples from different patients.
-The clouds of points are groupped in well defined regions defining the attractors.
-We shall estimate the volume of each region, which gives an indication of the number of accesible states.
+The clouds of points are grouped in well defined regions defining the attractors.
+We shall estimate the volume of each region, which gives an indication of the number of accessible states.

-More precisely, for both normal tissues and tumors we shall introduce the entropy-like magnitude:
+More precisely, for both normal tissues and tumors we shall introduce the entropy-like magnitude \cite{entropy}:

-where $D=20$ is the number of principal components to be used in the description of the system in GES, and $\rho$ is the probability density, coming from a fit to the observed sample data.
+where $D=20$ is the number of principal components to be used in the description of the system in GES, and $\rho$ is the probability density, normalized to unity, coming from a fit to the observed sample data.

-The relation between the $S$ magnitude and the volume of the basin of attraction is roughly $S\approx \ln (Vol)$, thus $S$ measures the logarithm of the number of available states in the region.
+The relation between the $S$ magnitude and the volume, $V$, of the basin of attraction is roughly $S\approx \ln (V)$, thus $S$ measures the logarithm of the number of available states in the region.